 Documents required to ensure your proposal complies with funding agency regulations and CSU Executive Order 890 will be managed primarily in Cayuse SP.
 For example, questions regarding Conflict of Interest (COI), Regulatory Compliance, and Export Controls will be answered in Cayuse SP and maintained electronically.
-Your Grant Coordinator will help you identify other required compliance documents as needed.
+Your RSP Grant Coordinator will help you identify other required compliance documents as needed.

 All proposals will be routed electronically in Cayuse SP for authorization by all investigators and associated Department Chairs, college MARs and Deans, and the Vice President of Administration and Finance.
-The routing process will originate with your ORSP Grant Coordinator after you have completed the record in SP.
+The routing process will originate with your RSP Grant Coordinator after you have completed the record in SP.
 Your college's grant staff can confirm your college's process for approval and provide other valuable support.
 All established deadlines must be honored.

 Please review the Step-by-Step Instructions for Department Approval in Cayuse SP.

 Routing must be completed four business days prior to submission so that ORSP can ensure your work complies with CSU Executive Order 890.
-Please note that ORSP cannot guarantee that late proposals will be reviewed, approved, and/or submitted before the agency deadline.
+Please note that RSP cannot guarantee that late proposals will be reviewed, approved, and/or submitted before the agency deadline.

 Be prepared to spend your grant funds!
 Submit your protocols for human and animal subjects research early.
 Please see details on Human/Animal Subjects under Research Compliance.